CamilaDuitama/decOM/README.md

 ```

-**⚠️NOTE:** Building a k-mer matrix with any other parameters of kmtricks and using it as input for `decOM-MST` has not been tested.
+**⚠️NOTE:** The parameter --restrict-to-list can be changed to add more partitions to your final matrix, `kmtricks` will tell you how many partitions are expected in total.
+Ex: --restrict-to 1,2,3

 You additionally need a `-m` file which is a .csv file of two columns: *Env* and *SampleID*.
 This is a `x` by 2 table, where `x` is the number of sources in your input k-mer matrix (number of columns in the kmtricks.fof used to run kmtricks). `SampleID` refers to the unique identifier of each source sample, and `Env` is the corresponding label for the source environment from where each sample was taken.

 You can run `decOM-MST` with test data as follows:

 ```
-kmtricks pipeline --file tests/MST/kmtricks.fof --run-dir p_sources --mode kmer:pa:bin
+kmtricks pipeline --file tests/MST/kmtricks.fof --run-dir p_sources --mode kmer:pa:bin --restrict-to 1

 kmtricks aggregate --run-dir p_sources --pa-matrix kmer --output p_sources/matrices/matrix.pa --format bin